 The leading causes of heart failure are diseases that damage the heart.
 Examples include ischemic heart disease, high blood pressure, and diabetes.

-Why Choose Cardiac Partners to Diagnose and Treat Heart Failure
+Why Choose Cooper and Inspira Cardiac Care to Diagnose and Treat Heart Failure

 Our physicians are experts in the treatment of heart failure and Cooper has been named a high performing hospital for heart failure for 2019-20, 2020-21, and 2021-22 by U.S. News & World Report's Best Hospitals survey.
 Using the latest technology available to pinpoint and treat all types of heart problems, we produce superior outcomes for our patients.